asitkuma/OpenCv/README.md

 # OpenCv

-This is completely for beginners ..and i will keeop uploading more advance topics....so stay tuned..
+This is completely for beginners ..and i will keep uploading more advance topics....so stay tuned..